luisbree/MapExplorer/README.md

 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_GOOGLE_MAPS_API_KEY"
 ```

+### Google Earth Engine (GEE) Integration

+The application uses Google Earth Engine for on-the-fly satellite imagery processing.
+You must configure authentication for this feature to work.
+You can use either a Service Account (recommended for production) or Application Default Credentials (for local development).

+#### Option 1: Service Account (Recommended)

+1.  **Create a Service Account**: In the [Google Cloud Console](https://console.cloud.google.com/iam-admin/serviceaccounts), create a service account for your project.
+2.  **Grant Permissions**: Grant the service account the "Earth Engine Resource User" role.
+3.  **Create a Key**: Create a JSON key for the service account and download it.
+4.  **Set Environment Variables**: Open your `.env.local` file and add the following variables:

+    ```
+    # Indicates you are using a service account
+    EE_AUTH_TYPE="SERVICE_ACCOUNT"

+    # Paste the entire content of the downloaded JSON key file as a single line string
+    EE_SERVICE_ACCOUNT_KEY='{"type": "service_account", "project_id": "...", ...}'
+    ```

+    **Important**: The JSON key must be a single-line string.
+You can use an online tool to convert your multi-line JSON key to a single line.

+#### Option 2: Application Default Credentials (Local Development)

+1.  **Install gcloud CLI**: If you haven't already, [install the Google Cloud CLI](https://cloud.google.com/sdk/docs/install).
+2.  **Authenticate**: Run the following command in your terminal and follow the prompts to log in with your Google account that has access to Earth Engine:
+    ```bash
+    gcloud auth application-default login
+    ```
+3.  **No Environment Variables Needed**: The application will automatically detect these credentials if `EE_AUTH_TYPE` is not set to `SERVICE_ACCOUNT`.

 ### Trello Integration (Optional)

 The application can integrate with Trello to create cards from the AI assistant.
 To enable this, you need to provide your Trello API credentials.